 Two individual Bluetooth devices are associated with pairing mechanisms.
-Initial pairing mechanism, based on based on symmetric cryptography, has been vulnerable both against passive eavesdropping and active (MitM) attacks.
-To correct identified vulnerabilities Bluetooth Special Interest Group has developed Simple Pairing [3] specification.
-Simple pairing is based on Elliptic Curve Diffie-Helman protocol and supports the following association models:
+Initial pairing mechanism, based on symmetric cryptography, has been vulnerable both against passive eavesdropping and active (MitM) attacks.
+To correct identified vulnerabilities Bluetooth Special Interest Group has developed Simple Pairing [4] specification.
+Simple pairing is based on Elliptic Curve Diffie-Hellman protocol and supports the following association models:

-- Numeric comparison model where the user must manually compare that a random number displayed by both devices is identical.
-The compared key, preventing MitM attacks, is six digit long. - 'Just works' model is similar to numeric comparison model.
-However, devices do not display key, which the user would be required to compare.
-Hence, the model protects against passive eavesdropping but does not provide any protection against MitM attacks. - 3.
+- 1. Numeric comparison model where the user must manually compare that a random number displayed by both devices is identical.
+The compared checksum, preventing MitM attacks, is six digit long. - 2.
 Passkey entry model is targeted for devices without a display but with a keyboard.
-The user is required to type a number, which another device displays. - 4.
+The user is required to type a secret passkey, which another device displays.
+Alternatively, both the user may type a passkey to both devices. - 3.
+'Just works' model is targeted for cases where at least on of the devices, e.g. a headset, is not able to type or display anything.
+The model protects against passive eavesdropping but does not provide any protection against MitM attacks. - 4.
 Out-of-band model has been specified to enable use of different out-of-band channels.
 A particular out-of-band channel discussed by Bluetooth documentation is Near Field Communication technology.
-Two directional out-of-band channels are used to change public keys.
-One directional out-of-band channels are used to transmit a secret random number, which a receiving device uses to prove that there are no MitM attackers.
+Two directional out-of-band channels are used to exchange public keys.
+One directional out-of-band channels are used to transmit commitments to public keys and secret random numbers, which receiving device use to prove that there are no MitM attacks.